UKHO/docs/docs/quality-assurance/bdd.md

 * Incorporating diverse perspectives when defining requirements
 * Creating a shared understanding in a delivery team of the required product changes
+* Simplifying and shortening team Scrum events (refinement and planning)
+* Ensures only the functionality to meet requirements is developed
 * Reducing the amount of re-work required in the maintenance phase (by making the original change more complete)
-* Simplifying and shortening team Scrum events (refinement and planning)

 ## Stages of BDD